-

 CFD Modeling for peak pressure assessment on buildings

 We are looking for a passionate student to contribute to our research in the field of Computational Wind Engineering.
 The selected candidate will work on exploring the feasibility of assessing the peak pressures experienced by buildings utilizing Computational Fluid Dynamics (CFD) techniques.
-This research aims to explore the performance and costs associated to high-fidelity simulations for this relevant assessment under Read more
+This research aims to explore the performance and costs associated to high-fidelity simulations for this relevant assessment under different wind conditions and with different numerical settings.
+Key Responsibilities: •CFD Simulations: Perform Large Eddy Simulations to analyze the peak pressures arising on buildings due to wind action, comparing the results with wind tunnel tests.
+Work will be mainly carried out in our High-Performance Computing cluster.… Read more

 -